luczsoma/HungarianDiceware/README.md

 4. **I advise that you substitute accented letters with their accent-free variants in the words you found.** Many applications handle passwords containing non-ASCII characters terribly wrongly; even if they get it right, your non-ASCII password might still not work due to possible differences in character encoding, Unicode normalization, etc. (and even differing operating systems can cause such discrepancies).
 Also, you should be able to type in your passphrase using any keyboard layout.
 Using accent-free letters does not mean sacrificing security, but you may have to ensure that your passphrase is longer; see the next step.

-5. **Make sure that the number of total letters in the six found words is at least the corresponding number in the table below.** If not, start over from step 1.
+5. **Make sure that the number of total letters in the six found words is at least the corresponding number in the table below.** If not, go back to step 2.
 See “The Math” section for why this is important.

 6. **Your new passphrase is the six words you found, separated by spaces.** Separation is indeed important, otherwise the passphrase can become weaker due to possible redundancy amongst the words.